| Policy for Safe use of Hydrofluoric Acid

 DELAY IN FIRST AID OR MEDICAL TREATMENT OR IMPROPER MEDICAL TREATMENT WILL LIKELY RESULT IN GREATER DAMGE OR MAY, IN SOME CASES, RESULT IN FATAL OUTCOME.

 - The Principle Investigator shall train employees who handle hydrofluoric acid on the hazards of HF and what to do in the event of an exposure or a spill or other emergency.

-- The MSDS together with this policy shall be used to train employees on the hazards of HF
+- The SDS together with this policy shall be used to train employees on the hazards of HF

-- A Material Safety Data Sheet (MSDS) on HF and copy of this policy must always be kept in the immediate work area where HF is used.
+- A Safety Data Sheet (SDS) on HF and copy of this policy must always be kept in the immediate work area where HF is used.

 - Must ensure personnel are trained in the safe use of HF and this policy.

 - Ensure stocks of calcium gluconate are on hand in case of emergency.

 - Ensure HF spill kit is present and workers know how to use in case of a spill.

 - Require employees to work in a buddy system.